Concordium/concordium.github.io/source/mainnet/smart-contracts/onboarding-guide-solana-developers/overview.rst

 Moreover, smart contracts can have state -- structured data associated with the contract.
 Unlike Solana, this data can be updated directly only by the smart contract code it belongs to.
 The only way of interacting with contract state from outside is through the interface that the smart contract provides.
-This interface consists of entypoints.
+This interface consists of entrypoints.

 Another important difference is that transferring CCD to a non-existing account on Concordium will fail.